Freshmen Teachers Launch “Cellphone Strike Force”

 “It’s my job as a teacher to teach and impart the curriculum information, but also teach people how to effectively be in a classroom without those distractions.
 And so this phone policy is an effort to teach and have students be truly present in the classroom,” said MCLV teacher Erin Walsh, who is spearheading the initiative with fellow MCLV teacher Rachel Wan.

 New research has been about the effects of phones on teenagers has spurred teachers to action.
-“I think a lot of teachers right now are talking about a book called The Anxious Generation by Jonathan Haidt,” said Mungai.
+“I think a lot of teachers right now are talking about a book called The Anxious Generation by Jonathan Haidt,” Mungai said.

 The Anxious Generation by Jonathan Haidt